ermongroup/PatchDrop/README.md

        --ckpt_lr_cl Load from the latest checkpoint (lr_classifier) --penalty -10, -10, -20, -20

-## Visualizing Learned Policies on ImageNet
+## Visualizing Learned Policies on ImageNet and fMoW
 We show some of the learned policies on ImageNet and fMoW in the figures below.

 ![results](./figures/results_imgnet.png)